Digital divide

-The digital divide is unequal access to and effective use of digital technology, encompassing four interrelated dimensions: motivational, material, skills, and usage access.
+Digital divide is inequitable access to and use of digital technology, encompassing three interrelated dimensions: motivational, material, skills, and usage access.

-The digital divide worsens inequality around access to information and resources.
+The digital divide worsens inequality in access to information and resources.

+According to 2026 data from the U.S. Census Bureau, a significant 'digital divide' persists, with over 15.8 million Americans lacking access to high-speed broadband.

+Students from low-income households often face limited access to reliable internet and digital devices, which negatively affects their educational opportunities.

 In the Information Age, people without access to the Internet and other technology are at a disadvantage, for they are less able to connect with others, find and apply for jobs, shop, and learn.

-People living in poverty, in insecure housing or homeless, elderly people, and those living in rural communities may have limited access to the Internet; in contrast, urban middle class people have easy access to the Internet.
+People living in poverty, in insecure housing or who are homeless, elderly people, and those living in rural communities may have limited access to the Internet; in contrast, urban middle class people have easy access to the Internet.
 Another divide is between producers and consumers of Internet content, which could be a result of educational disparities.
-While social media use varies across age groups, a US 2010 study reported no racial divide.
+While social media use varies across age groups, a 2010 US study reported no racial divide.